Quite a number of companies have already moved their COBOL workloads away from the mainframe. Many have chosen

 Automated Code Transformation

 Asysco addresses the COBOL challenge by offering automated code migration and code transformation supported by industry leading test applications.
-We provides seamless migrations that maintain code and business logic “fidelity” in a manner that is cost effective, requires few client resources and results in near perfect migrations of all kinds of COBOL:
+We provide seamless refactoring that maintains code and business logic “fidelity” in a manner that is cost effective, requires few client resources and results in near perfect migrations of all kinds of COBOL:

 - Micro Focus COBOL